ourchitecture/hello-cloud/src/docs/index.md

 # Hello Cloud

 👋🏼 Hello and welcome!
-Several examples of "hello world" are provided and deployed to multiple cloud providers.
+This project contains examples of "hello world" automation deployed to major cloud providers.

+While each major cloud provider offers similar tutorials, they tend to focus almost entirely on manual website interactions to setup and execute each tutorial.
+Most engineers will need to figure out how to automate these tasks for consistent execution by a team of engineers as well as by their DevOps pipeline continuous integration and deployment workflows.
+Automation and consistency is a goal of this project while leveraging the unique capabilities each cloud has to offer.

 - ✍🏼 [Make a contribution](./contribute.md)
 - ♾️ Learn about the [DevOps pipeline](./devops.md)